akerl/execline/README.md

 The `upstream/` directory is taken directly from upstream.
 The rest of the repository is my packaging scripts for compiling a distributable build.

+## License

+The execline upstream code is ISC licensed.
+My packaging code is MIT licensed.